Hidden Harm

 National research on lessons to be learnt from serious case reviews of child deaths and serious injuries consistently highlights that domestic abuse, substance misuse (alcohol and drugs) and adult mental health poses a potential or known risk to the welfare and safety of children.

-Separate policies and procedures for children living with parents who misuse substances and those who are deemed as young carers can be found on the SSCB website.
+Separate policies and procedures for children living with parents who misuse substances and those who are deemed as young carers can be found on the SSCP website.

 Ensuring your child's safety - advice for parents